JamesCollins1/comp150-cpd/README.md

 ### Week 8

 Week 8 was our "Show and Tell" day.
 I was meant to present our game with another team memeber, but due to illness I couldn't.
 This was very frustrating for me, and I think the hardest part of this week was dealing with this frustration.
 I felt like I'd let the team down, which to me, was a big problem.
-Althought eh talk went very well, it was annoying that I couldn't contribute to this.
+Although the talk went very well, it was annoying that I couldn't contribute to this.